UNamurCSFaculty/B2Scala/README.md

 programs developed in Bach while benefiting from the Scala eco-system, in particular from its type system as well as program fragments developed in Scala.
-Moreover, an Hennessy-Milner like logic is used to to restrict the executions of programs to those meeting these logic formulae.
+Moreover, an Hennessy-Milner like logic is used to to restrict the executions of programs to those meeting logic formulae.
 The tool is illustrated on the Needham-Schroeder security protocol, for which we manage to rediscover the man-in-the-middle attack first put in evidence by G. Lowe.

 More information on the B2Scala tool and its underlying process algebra can be found at the webpage

 https://staff.info.unamur.be/mbarkall/B2Scala/documentation